Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 The localhost won't work in the docker network so we use the container name in the url: 'mysqldb'.

 11\)
-Next, use the following command to maven build this project:
+Maven build the project again:

 ```maven
 mvn clean package
 ```

-Once maven builds with success, go to the target folder and you will to see the spring-boot-restful-web services-0.0.1-SNAPSHOT.jar file.
+Once maven builds with success, go to the target folder and see the file `spring-boot-restful-web services-0.0.1-SNAPSHOT.jar`.

 #### Build Docker Image from Dockerfile